Dealing with trolls and addressing trolling behavior can be frustrating and time consuming.

 - Never engage or encourage any of your friends to engage with the trolls.

 - Report the abuse and harassment to the service provider.
 Most social media platforms have set up reporting sections that make this process easier.
-Always review the “TOS” (terms of service) or “Code of Conduct” to determine how your troll is violating their policies.
-It help the website to quicker remove the content.
+Always review the “TOS” (terms of service) or “Code of Conduct ” to determine how your troll is violating their policies.
+It help the website to quickly remove the content.

 - If you fear for your life, report it to the authorities.